AliQumail/AliQumail/README.md

 ### Hi, I'm Ali Qumail 👋

-- 🔭 Working on Projects using MERN stack
+- 🔭 Trying to build projects using React, Node, Express, Mongodb, Next, Bootstrap
-- 🌱 Learning how to write clean code
+- 🌱 Interested in building web and mobile applications to solve real world problems.
 - 💬 Looking forward to purse a career in full stack development
 - 📫 Connect with me on Linkedin https://www.linkedin.com/in/ali-qumail-4b77601a8/